borigue/TECookbook/README.md

 # TECookbook
-The script provide a set of commandlets that allows for easy management of objects in Tripwire Enterprise.
+The script provides a set of commandlets that allows for easy management of objects in Tripwire Enterprise.